ropg/ezTime/README.md

 `void setInterval(uint16_t seconds = 0);`

-By default, ezTime is set to poll `pool.ntp.org` every 10 minutes.
+By default, ezTime is set to poll `pool.ntp.org` about every 30 minutes.
 These defaults should work for most people, but you can change them by specifying a new server with `setServer` or a new interval (in seconds) with setInterval.
 If you call setInterval with an interval of 0 seconds or call it as `setInterval()`, no more NTP queries will be made.

 &nbsp;